garrettdotdev/workmail-lambda/README.md

 ---

+### Update (23 December 2024)
+Units tests have been updated.
+They're not in their final form as development is ongoing; some are "quick and dirty" sanity-checks.
+"Finalized" unit tests and integration tests coming soon-ish, along with more useful documentation.

+---

 ### Update (15 December 2024)
 The underlying functions for which all the tests were written have changed, so I expect that, at the moment, none of them pass.
 I will push updated tests soon.